 This morning Mich poses next to a Haitian broom that looks like it wouldn’t work but does nicely on concrete, tile, even on stones in the yard.
 The broom’s fibers are flexible and strong enough to push mango leaves and paper into a pile to be picked up and thrown into an old oil drum to be burned or hauled off later.

-The broom’s bristles are held together by rope on a long thin wood handle.
-It is light to carry and easy to shake out and leans against the wall like a ;professional loafer.
+The broom’s bristles are held together by rope twisted around them and the long thin wood branch handle.
+The broom is light to carry and easy to shake out and leans against the wall like a ;professional loafer.

 He is happy even if this crack looks like a lizard ready to swallow him up and smack its lips after it’s snack.